ncreep/language_perils/_posts/2015-01-08-hello-frink.markdown

 targetVelocity = -c year / (half hour)
 ```

 We can plug our "velocities" into the formula for kinetic energy (`m/2 v^2`) and take the difference for our energy consumption.
-Assuming that the payload is a tonne of potatoes we have:
+Assuming that the payload is a tonne of potatoes, we have:
 ```
 timeTravelEnergy = tonne/2 (targetVelocity^2 - startVelocity^2)
 // 1.3811974908674380205e+28 m^2 s^-2 kg (energy)
 ```

 Which is the energy we need to invest to accelerate back in time.
-We could similarly ballpark the return trip, but that `e+28` in our result looks really suspicious.
+We could similarly ballpark the return trip, but that `e+28` in the result looks really suspicious.
 Let's try to see what it means:
 ```
 // the atomic bomb dropped on Hiroshima littleBoy = 15 kilotons TNT